inarizushi/fungus-site/docs/lua/lua_script.md

 1: print(v.name)
 ```

 To resolve this type of error, carefully check that the variable you want to access has been defined, is spelled correctly and is what you think it is.
 You can use the print() and inspect() functions to display information about the object in the console.
+For instance, you may have added a binding to a gameobject, but forgot to select the correct component in the binding.

-For runtime errors, a useful technique is to add print() calls in your code close to where the error occurs.
-You can print out information to the console to help track down the cause of the error.
+For runtime errors, a useful technique is to add print() calls in your code just before where the error occurs, and run it again.
+This way you can print out information to the console to help track down the cause of the error.

-MoonSharp includes a remote debugger tool you can use to step through Lua code and inspect variables.
+MoonSharp includes a remote debugger tool which you can use to step through Lua code and inspect variables.
 See the [LuaEnvironment documentation](lua_environment.md) for more information.

 # Setting the LuaEnvironment